 Ronald Reagan’s great grandparents, like so many others, were Irish Catholic immigrants.
 They travelled to the US in search of a new life.
 Born in Illinois in 1911, Reagan forged a career for himself in show business, becoming a film, radio and television actor.
 During this time he was also a secret FBI informant, providing details to the government of any high-profile actors he suspected to be communist sympathisers.
 After a stint as Governor of California he had an unsuccessful presidential bid, eventually winning his first term of office in 1981.
 He is well regarded among historians as steering America through such trying times as the Cold War, a wave of drug addiction in various cities, and a volatile economy.

 George H W Bush

 If you go back far enough in the family tree of the Bush family, it would appear that the 41st President of the United States, George H W Bush (or George Bush Senior), has an ancestor somewhat famous in the Irish history books; Richard de Clare.
 He was otherwise known as the Earl of Pembroke, or more commonly known as Strongbow himself!
 Shunned by King Henry II, he joined the 12th century Norman invasion of Wexford in exchange for power and land and subsequently married the King of Leinster’s daughter, Aoife, and gained succession rights to the province.
 Somewhere along the way, an ancestor travelled across the water, and the Bush family was the result.

 During Bill Clintons two terms of office from 1993 – 2001.
 Although historian’s have been unable to locate documentary evidence of Clinton’s ancestors leaving Ireland, he considers himself a very proud Irish American.
 He contributed greatly to the Northern Ireland peace process.
-His motivation for which seemed to be out of more than just diplomatic duty according to historians.
-He visited the North in 1995 and gave a rousing speech in favour of peace, and during negotiations of the Good Friday Agreement in 1998 encouraged all parties involved to reach a resolution via several telephone calls.
+His motivation for which seemed to be out of more than just diplomatic duty according.
+He visited the North in 1995 and gave a rousing speech in favour of peace.
+During negotiations of the Good Friday Agreement in 1998, he encouraged all parties involved to reach a resolution via several telephone calls.
 On his visit to Ireland in 2013, Clinton received a hero’s welcome.